htc-ccis1301/fall-2016/src/morea/html-basics/ex-fan-page-p1.md

 ## Requirements
 Update your fan-page index.html file so that it includes:

-- The name of your favorite thing you are building the site for
+- A title that reflects the favorite thing you are building the site for
 - A link to a different website or other information about this thing.
 - A summary of what this thing is and what you like about it.
 - A list of something (ordered or unordered).